Institutional abuse: Abuse of older adults

 Sexual abuse is one of the lower occurring and under-reported forms of institutional abuse.
 Women are disproportionately represented among victims, and most often abused by other residents of the home.
 The majority of victims also suffered from a form of dementia or cognitive impairment.
 However, institution-based sexual abuse crossed all gender, race, and cultural barriers.

 Risk factors of institutional abuse of older adults has been found to be related to the size of the housing, with larger organizations more susceptible to abuse.
 Staff factors such as unionization, short staffing, and work stress are also predictors of abuse.
 Patients with severe dementia are also more susceptible to maltreatment such as being constrained.

 Researchers do not have a definitive answer for the cause of elder abuse.
 Workers in assistance homes have suggested that program factors such as understaffing, focus on making money over human welfare, and ageism contributing to institutional abuse, aggravated by patients who may be difficult or struggling with mental health issues.
 Most studies have focused on the interaction of stressed workers with difficult patients.

 Studies indicate that social inclusion can act as a cessation towards elderly abuse.
 This method is not only intended to encourage diversity within hospital settings.
 It is also intended to ensure the individual needs of elderly patients are being met.
 Other intervention methods that are education based have high success rates in increasing awareness but less evidence of improving the welfares of elderly populations.

+Canada

+In Canada, institutional abuse covers topics such as residential schools, psychiatric and developmental institutions, juvenile detention centres, and abuses in church.
+Investigations and inquiries have highlighted patterns of physical, sexual, and psychological abuse.